Gait Trainers and Standing Devices

 The equipment is non-medical, such as a glider.

 Deluxe/upgraded features that do not contribute to the therapeutic function of the gait trainer.

-Standing devices or Gait Trainers for the sole purpose of helping a patient reach high places or storage areas are considered not medically necessary.
+Standing devices or Gait Trainers for the sole purpose of helping an individual reach high places or storage areas are considered not medically necessary.

-Accessories that are not primarily used to serve a medical purpose and are primarily used for comfort and/or convenience of the member or member's family including, but not limited to color options, tote bags, cup holders, baskets, are considered not medically necessary.
+Accessories that are not primarily used to serve a medical purpose and are primarily used for comfort and/or convenience of the individual or caregiver including, but not limited to color options, tote bags, cup holders, baskets, are considered not medically necessary.

 Accessories that are used to serve a medical purpose (e.g. knee pads, elbow pads, tray for anterior support) that are upgraded over the standard product are considered not medically necessary.

 A stander is a device that enables the user of a wheeled mobility device (wheelchair or wheelchair and seated positioning system) to achieve a passive standing position.
 The devices are available by physician prescription only.
 There are three basic types of standers: supine, prone, and upright.

 Supine standers support the back surface of the body and require the least amount of trunk and head control.

 Prone standers support the front of the body while the user is supported in various angles.

 Upright standers are used primarily in the vertical position by individuals who have fair to good trunk and head control.